-There are certain hands free devices that you can use that do not fall under the current distracted driving laws in Ontario.
+There are certain hands free devices that you can use that do not fall under the current distracted driving laws.
 GPS, hands free phones, built in display screens and others can be used.

 Here is a list the MTO provides for permitted hands free devices :